 But you won’t have to wait until then for one of these more eco-friendly stoves.
-Trade body SIA is working with a number of stove manufacturers to create stoves that are compliant now.
+Trade body the Stove Industry Alliance (SIA) is working with a number of stove manufacturers to create stoves that are compliant with a number of elements of the criteria now.

 If you’re thinking of buying a stove, first read our expert advice and insider tips on buying and using a wood burning stove.

 Working with UK government body Defra (Department for Environment, Food and Rural Affairs), these new EU standards will be applied to a range of appliances.

 Stoves that comply should use less energy and produce fewer harmful gases, such as carbon monoxide and nitrogen oxides.

 They will be tested by accredited labs and verified by Hetas, an organisation that trains and approves stoves, fuel, installers and chimney sweeps.
 Any that fulfill the five emission elements of the requirements now will be labelled ‘Ecodesign Ready’.

 Efficiency is just one of the many things you need to consider when buying a stove.
 You’ll need to think about the type of fuel you’ll use, the stove wattage and installation requirements, too.

 Our stove buying guide talks you through everything you need to know so you can get the right type for you, and save money on your energy bills.

 At the moment, new stoves sold in the UK must meet a minimum gross efficiency rating of 65%.
 The new EU rules mean that stoves will need to meet more stringent efficiency levels, called ‘seasonal efficiency’.

 These relate to the amount of heat the appliance needs to produce to meet average energy consumption based on the stove’s design.
 Although the minimum is still 65%, these should be more accurate figures.